-Sleep apnea is a serious, potentially life-threatening condition that is far more common than generally understood.
-Sleep apnea occurs in all age groups and both genders.
-It is more common in men, although it may be underdiagnosed in women and young African-Americans.
+Sleep apnea is a serious, potentially life-threatening condition.
+It is far more common than previously thought.
+Sleep apnea happens in all age groups and both genders, although it is more common in men.
 It is estimated that as many as 18 million Americans have sleep apnea.

 Early recognition and treatment of sleep apnea is important, as it may be associated with:

 Certain mechanical and structural problems in the airway cause the interruptions in breathing during sleep.
 Apnea happens:

 Sleep apnea seems to run in some families, suggesting a possible genetic basis.
 People most likely to have or develop sleep apnea include those who:

 Use of alcohol and sleeping pills increases the frequency and duration of breathing pauses in people with sleep apnea.

 In either form of sleep apnea, your breathing pauses a number of times during sleep.
 These are called apneic events.
 There may be as many as 20 to 30 or more events per hour.
 Between events, you may snore.
 But, not everyone who snores has sleep apnea.
 Sleep apnea may also cause a choking sensation.
 When breathing starts, you may make a loud snort or gasp.
 These frequent breaks in deep, restorative sleep often lead to headaches and excessive daytime sleepiness.